PhD Students

 Main supervisor: Luis Alberto Rueda

-Tatiana recently graduated from his BSc in Biology with a thesis on the function and components of the putative deimatic display in the four eyed frog, Pleurodema brachyops.
+Tatiana graduated from his BSc in Biology with a thesis on the function and components of the putative deimatic display in the four eyed frog, Pleurodema brachyops.

 Sintana Rojas (Universidad del Magdalena, Colombia), BSc Student 2017- 2018